ekmanch/IBM-Python-Data-Science/README.md

 Analyzing Data with Python will be delivered through lecture, lab, and assignments and includes the following parts:

 Data Analysis libraries: will learn to use Pandas, Numpy and Scipy libraries to work with a sample data set.
 We will introduce you to pandas, an open-source library, and we will use it to load, manipulate, analyze, and visualize cool data sets.
 Then we will introduce you to another open-source library, scikit-learn, and we will use some of its machine learning algorithms to build smart models and make cool predictions.

+# Introduction to Data Science

+# Data Science Tools

+# The Data Science Method

+# SQL for Data Science

 # Visualizing Data with Python